Federated States of Micronesia

 • Australia

 ODF disbursements to FSM are largely in line with regional trends in terms of sector distribution.
-Projects focused on government and civil society and education are moderately above regional averages.
+Projects focused on education are moderately above regional averages, while government and civil society spending is well above the regional average.
 Conversely, spending on the transport and water sectors is below regional averages.
+These differences are primarily a product of how the United States reports and directs its Compact support to the country.

 • Federated States of Micronesia